heltonx/Dito-e-Feito_nc/README.md

 b) In a "client" machine, connect to the "server";

-c) Say "hello" from client and "world" from server.
+c) Say "hello" from client and answer "world" from server.

 ===== ======= =============== ============ ========= ========